samihadatta/workshop-ml-apis/README.md

 ![](https://www.routee.net/wp-content/uploads/2016/03/photo-2.png)

-Brief motivation here as well as in presentation aka why do we want to learn about this !
+There is more data in the world than ever before.
+Humans don't have the capability to effectively use and understand all that data on our own.
+In every sector from healthcare to entertainment, machine learning allows the ability to interpret this data and predict outcomes.
+We want to be able to harness this functionality in our own websites, which is made easy by using preexisting machine learning APIs!

 ## Overview
 Today, we're going to implement a machine learning facial recognition program.
-When given a picture, we are going to see the power of Cloud Vision API at work!
+When given a picture, we are going to find faces, highlight them, and see the power of Google Cloud Vision API at work!

 ![](https://media.giphy.com/media/7xkxbhryQO7hm/giphy.gif)